ewa-edun/EcoBuddy_OLD/README.md

    - Order: FULLNAME12345   Example: EDUNOLUWADAMILOLA42531
    - Add a place where they can enter other people's referral code as well.

-- After waste image is taken, the model (which i will train and link later) decides what type of waste it is.
+- After waste image is taken, the model (which i am currently training and link later) decides what type of waste it is.
-    - This dataset has 15,150 images from 12 different classes of household garbage; paper, cardboard, biological, metal, plastic, green-glass, brown-glass, white-glass, clothes, shoes, batteries, and trash.

 - Need Stuctured Logic for points to cash and data conversion.